hannydevelop/Rust-Vue-osoauth/README.md

 # Rust-Vue-osoauth

 This is a Rust/Vue based project.
-This project shows how to use [Oso](osohq.com) for Role-Based Access Control Authorization (RBAC) authorization.
-The article that best explains how we were able to come up with this project is found [here](https://hannydevelop.hashnode.dev/role-based-access-control-with-oso-rust-and-vuejs-ckiy2x3mq0u7e33s16g30hp7i).
+This project shows how to use [Oso](osohq.com) for Role-Based Access Control (RBAC) authorization.
+The article that best explains how I was able to come up with this project is found [here](https://hannydevelop.hashnode.dev/role-based-access-control-with-oso-rust-and-vuejs-ckiy2x3mq0u7e33s16g30hp7i).
 I give credit to the team who developed the [Rust-Oso quick start](https://github.com/osohq/oso-rust-quickstart), the inspiration for this project was drawn from there.
 I also thank the wonderful oso team for letting me try out this wonderful open source product and writing an article based on my end user experience.

 ## Project Set Up

-This root of this project consists of two folders (Backend and Frontend).
+The root of this project consists of two folders (Backend and Frontend).
 The Backend holds the codes for Rust and Oso authorization while the Frontend holds the Vue.js codes.
-To run this project in your working environment, navigate to the frontend of the application on your terminal `cd Frontend` install dependencies with the command below:
+To run this project in your working environment, navigate to the frontend of the application on your terminal `cd Frontend` and install dependencies with the command below:

 ```
 npm install